Thinkful-Ed/java-spring-001-drills/5.4_collatz_conjecture/README.md

  > Write a program that accepts a positive integer and prints the sequence as defined above.

- Create a new Spring Boot command line application that implements the Collatz Conjecture program as described.
+Create a new Spring Boot application with a single controller that implements the Collatz Conjecture program as described.
+The controller should accept input as a Path Variable and return a simple String result.
+Provide basic Exception Handling support in your controller.